Trump's Reality Star Approach To The Real World

 Trump claimed victory for allies pledging "additional funds at a level that nobody's ever seen before."

-Before Trump was elected, NATO countries had pledged to raise their defense spending to two percent of GDP by 2024.
+Before Trump was elected, NATO countries had pledged to raise their defense spending to 2 percent of GDP by 2024.
 This came after Russia's aggression in Ukraine, including the annexation of Crimea in 2014.
-It's something President Obama even pushed for, complaining about U.S. allies in an interview with The Atlantic: "Free riders aggravate me."
+It's something President Barack Obama even pushed for, complaining about U.S. allies in an interview with The Atlantic: "Free riders aggravate me."

 Trump said they had promised to do it faster than before, but French President Emmanuel Macron later said things were proceeding as planned.

 This is a similar outcome to Trump's meeting with Kim Jong Un.
-He claimed that Kim was going to denuclearize, when he had simply signed similar language to what his country had turned back on before — then Kim reportedly continued to expand ballistic missile production.
+He claimed that Kim was going to denuclearize, when he had simply signed similar language to what his country had turned back on before — and then Kim reportedly continued to expand ballistic missile production.

 But in both cases, Trump had success by his own metric — as the hero of his own story.

-At the same time, NATO can claim a substantive success because Trump signed the communique coming out of the summit, including tough language pushing back on Russia; he also didn't pull troops out of Europe like he reportedly considered; and he agreed to accept what NATO had already agreed to — and claimed credit for it.
+At the same time, NATO can claim a substantive success because Trump signed the communiqué coming out of the summit, including tough language pushing back on Russia; he also didn't pull troops out of Europe as he had reportedly considered; and he agreed to accept what NATO had already agreed to — and claimed credit for it.

 That was exactly what NATO allies had been urging him to do — take yes for an answer and then take a victory lap.